MahdiAhazan/Joomla-Scanner/README.md

 ## 10. Deprecated Structural Code Architecture (Cleanup Logic)
 To maintain code cleanliness and protect future optimization sequences, the following legacy code components have been fully deprecated, removed, and **must not** be reintroduced:
-* **The Legacy `sed` Component Stripper:** Older manifest name parsers utilizing faulty string masks such as `[:space覆]` caused JSON parsing token failures and blank page rendering crashes.
+* **The Legacy `sed` Component Stripper:** Older manifest name parsers utilizing faulty string masks such as `[:space]` caused JSON parsing token failures and blank page rendering crashes.
 These have been completely replaced by clean `tr -d '\r'` Linux pipelines.
 * **The Fragile JS `row.cells` DOM Indexer:** Using cell object properties directly without target index constraints within the search engine triggered active **TypeErrors**, causing layout trees to crash.
 This layout has been completely deprecated in favour of native `row.innerText` streams.